custom-cards/flex-table-card/docs/example-cfg-footers.md

 The number can have leading and trailing spaces, and any number of trailing non-numeric characters, but only the column `prefix` plus _one_ leading non-numeric character, such as a currency sign.
 Otherwise it will be ignored.

+### Raw vs. modified values

+By default, the summary calculations are performed on the modified data values retrieved for the column, after any `modify` function is applied.
+To use the raw data values instead, set `sort_unmodified: true` for the column.
+This can be useful when the `modify` function produces non-numeric values for display, such as time values with colons as separators.

 ### Formatting values

 The formatting options `align`, `prefix`, and `suffix` (but not `modify`) will also apply to the summary row.